A reduction theorem for the blockwise Navarro Alperin weight conjecture via H-triples: Notation and Preliminary results

 Let $G$ be a finite group.
 We denote by $G_{p'}$ the set of $p$-regular elements of $G$.

 An ordinary character $\chi \in \Irr(G)$ is said to have \emph{$p$-defect zero} if $\chi(1)_p = |G|_p$.
 The set of all irreducible defect zero characters of $G$ is denoted by $\dz(G)$.

 For any $\chi \in \dz(G)$, the restriction $\chi^\circ := \chi|_{G_{p'}}$ yields an irreducible Brauer character of $G$.
-These defect zero characters have important properties: They can be interpreted as projective irreducible Brauer characters of $G$, meaning they correspond to projective irreducible $FG$-modules.
+They can be regarded as projective irreducible Brauer characters of $G$, meaning they correspond to projective irreducible $FG$-modules.
 Equivalently, they have trivial vertices in the sense of \cite[Chapter IV, Section 3]{NagTsu}.

 Let $H \leq G$ be a subgroup and $\lambda \in \IBr(H).$ We denote by $\IBr(G \which \lambda)$ the set of irreducible Brauer characters of $G$ lying over $\lambda$.
 The same convention follow for ordinary characters.
 Let $\chi\in\IBr(G),$ we denote by $\IBr(H\which \chi)\subseteq\IBr(H)$ the set of irreducible constituents of $\chi_H.$